Chillu1/ModiBuff/README.md

 ### InstanceStackable

-`InstanceStackable()` makes the modifier instance stackable,meaning that we can have multiple instances of the same modifier on the same unit.
+`InstanceStackable()` makes the modifier instance stackable, meaning that we can have multiple instances of the same modifier on the same unit.

 This will impose a slight performance penalty, and will require to use unique `genId` for each instance.